 THE GOOD, THE BAD AND THE SUPER-FAST: FIVE CONSIDERATIONS FOR SELECTING THE RIGHT CONNECTOR PACKAGE

 Offshore conditions are some of the most hazardous in the world.
-It’s why you need to ensure that a riser system, between the BOP and wellhead, is robust, structurally secure and pressure containing.
+It’s why you need to ensure that a riser system, between the BOP and wellhead, is robust, structurally secure, and pressure-containing.

 There are many things to consider when selecting a drilling adaptor or riser system connector package for your project.
 As well as your supplier, you need to assess the reliability and lead-time of the product itself, plus the levels of risk and cost.

 Being all too familiar with these risks and considerations and wanting to help operators and rig owners, we designed our own range of connector products and packages.
-The Aquaterra Quick Connect (AQC) is focused at well control equipment, such as riser systems and BOP connectors between the rig’s BOP and wellhead.
+The Aquaterra Quick Connect (AQC) is focused on well control equipment, such as riser systems and BOP connectors between the rig’s BOP and wellhead.

 With so many options on the market, here are our five considerations to bear in mind when selecting your next connector package: